 On March 21, 2007, the Company entered into a temporary week-to-week agreement with Mr. LaCore to administer certain distributor positions at the top of the Company's distribution network "tree" and commissions accrued and payable to those positions for periods beginning on and after February 12, 2007.
 These are the same positions held by the distributor that indirectly made the payments to Messrs.
 Woodburn and LaCore that were discovered by the Audit Committee's independent investigator on November 10, 2005 (as previously disclosed).
-Under the temporary agreement, Mr. LaCore is expected to provide certain master distributor services and provide leadership and support to the Company's other distributors, all of whom are "down-lines" of the positions being temporarily administered by Mr. LaCore.
-In return, the Company pays the commissions generated by these positions under the Company's distributor compensation plan to Mr. LaCore, who in turn must pay some or all of the commissions to other distributors' downline.
-The total amount of gross commissions that the Company will pay to Mr. LaCore for administration of these positions under this temporary arrangement is uncertain, as the amount of commissions varies from week to week.
-The amount of gross commissions paid to Mr. LaCore for temporary administration of these positions for the period beginning Feb.
-12, 2007 and ending June 30, 2007 was approximately \$432,000.
-The Company is currently considering various longer term arrangements with Mr. LaCore.
+Under the temporary agreement, Mr. LaCore was expected to provide certain master distributor services and provide leadership and support to the Company's other distributors, all of whom are "down-lines" of the positions temporarily administered by Mr. LaCore.
+In return, the Company agreed to pay the commissions generated by these positions under the Company's distributor compensation plan to Mr. LaCore, who in turn agreed to pay some or all of the commissions to other distributors' downline.
+The amount of gross commissions paid to Mr. LaCore for temporary administration of these positions for the three months ended September 30, 2007 and for the period beginning February 12, 2007 through September 30, 2007 were \$219,000 and \$651,000, respectively.
+The Company terminated the week-to-week agreement with Mr. LaCore on October 26, 2007.